Epic Collapse

 We tinker in proven domains.
 We try to survive in a remnant context.

-Existential crises abound (look no further than Biogen trying to sell itself to Samsung after its disastrous rollout of Adhulem, cryptocurrencies threat to central banks, or at the geopolitical level, the cracking of United States leadership and the rise of China “remaking the international system” according to its rules).
+Existential crises abound.
+Everyone is a bit lost.
+Everyone is looking for a new reference point from which to fit into a world of which everyone is a part.
+Look no further than Moderna’s continuing and entirely predictable “struggles to sell its vaccines, posting paltry RSV sales in third quarter”, cryptocurrencies threat to central banks, or at the level of geoeconomcs, the cracking of United States brand leadership and the rise of Brand China “remaking the international system” according to its rules.
 The world is now littered with dying companies, markets and industries buying into the myth of a simple recipe, the allure of new technology, and an obsession with tradition as they search for optimal solutions that don’t exist.

-We have to rearrange the comfortable mental furniture from which we sit and guide thought and action, hoping for the best from legacy operating models.
+We have to rearrange the comfortable mental furniture from which we sit and guide thought and action, rather than simply hoping, always hoping, for the best from legacy operating models sustaining a fragile status quo.
 The hard thing is to “break the golden rhythm” of the place in our minds that we know has stopped working for us intellectually, creatively and spiritually.

 “I could not tell you when I began to understand that.
 All I know is that it was very bad when I was twenty-eight.
 Everything that was said to me I seemed to have heard before, and I could no longer listen.
 I could no longer sit in little bars near Grand Central and listen to someone complaining of his wife’s inability to cope with the help while he missed another train to Connecticut.
 I no longer had any interest in hearing about the advances other people had received from their publishers, about plays that were having second-act troubles in Philadelphia, or about people I would like very much if I just came out to meet them.
 I had already met them, always.”